vedant-khandelwal/falkonry-csharp-client/README.md

 	* Add historical narrow input data (csv format) single entity to Datastream (Used for model revision)
     * Add historical wide input data (json format) to single entity Datastream (Used for model revision)
     * Add historical wide input data (csv format) to multi entity Datastream (Used for model revision)
-	* Add historical narrow input data (json format) to multi entity Batch Datastream (Used for model revision)
+	* Add historical narrow input data (json format) to single entity Batch Datastream (Used for model revision)
-	* Add historical narrow input data (csv format) single entity to BatchDatastream (Used for model revision)
+	* Add historical narrow input data (csv format) multi entity to Batch Datastream (Used for model revision)
-    * Add historical wide input data (json format) to single entity Batch Datastream (Used for model revision)
+    * Add historical wide input data (json format) to multi entity Batch Datastream (Used for model revision)
-    * Add historical wide input data (csv format) to multi entity Batch Datastream (Used for model revision)
+    * Add historical wide input data (csv format) to single entity Batch Datastream (Used for model revision)
 	* Add live input data (json format) to Datastream (Used for live monitoring)
 	* Add live input data (csv format) to Datastream (Used for live monitoring)
 	* Add live input data (json format) from a stream to Datastream (Used for live monitoring)